GFDRR/rdl-jkan/python/README.md

 pip install -r requirements.txt
 ```

-### Perform the import
+### Generate markdown and/or vectors from new JSON metadata

 - You can configure input and output directories in `config.py`
 - Open a shell here, at `/python`
-- Generate datasets with `python3 main.py`
+- Generate datasets with `python3 main.py --markdown`
-  - To run on only files modified since the most recent commit on the target branch, run `python3 main.py --ci`
+  - To run on only files modified since the most recent commit on the target branch, run `python3 main.py --ci --markdown`
-  - To also generate vector embeddings for semantic search, add the `--vectors` flag, e.g. `python3 main.py --ci --vectors`
+  - To also generate vector embeddings for semantic search, add the `--vectors` flag, e.g. `python3 main.py --ci --markdown --vectors`